Joy Page: Career

 Page, who initially thought the script to Casablanca was "old fashioned" and "clichéd", landed the role of Annina Brandel on her own and Warner reluctantly approved.
 She was only seventeen and fresh out of high school.
 Page, along with Dooley Wilson and Humphrey Bogart, were the only American-born feature actors in the film.

 Warner, however, refused to sign Page to a contract, and she never appeared in another Warner Bros. film.
 She went on to act in a number of films for other studios, including a featured role in her next film, Kismet in 1944.
 She was usually billed as Joanne Page, and also made some television appearances.
 In 1945, Page married actor William T. Orr.
 He became a Warner Bros. executive, leading to accusations of nepotism.
 She retired from acting after appearing in the first season of Disney's miniseries The Swamp Fox in 1959.
 The year before, in her final film role, she played Prairie Flower, a Sioux Indian and mother of White Bull, played by Sal Mineo, in Tonka..
-She also appeared in episode 22 of Wagon Train as the wife of Bill Tawnee (The Bill Tawnee Story Episode 22).
+She also appeared in episode 22 of Wagon Train as the wife of Bill Tawnee ("The Bill Tawnee Story").